polar-app/polar-app/docs/HTML_VIEWER.md

 - how do we specify HTTP timeouts, etc?
 It would be better to do this ALL in the browser, then bundle it up and send it to capture.

+## Snapshot all HTML + JS + CSS in browser, perform 'capture' in Electron.

+- we would have to re-define document.location.href (if possible)
+- emulate device and screen resolution
+- then capture there

+### PROS

+- would mean that we can capture pages behind authenticated pages
+- would work with ad block

+### CONS

+- more complicated
+- what do we do about XHR responses?
+Those can require HTTP response headers and are not normal URLs.

+## Chrome Extension with Cookies + URL sent to electron

+If we send the cookies, we will authenticate as the user.

+### TODO

+- we could look for blocked elements and/or blocked resources and also block them in electron

+- we would have to redefine document.location / etc

+### PROS

+- most of what we want works

+### CONS

+- ad blocking and other extensions won't be enabled

 # Related Projects